Special procedural guarantees

 According to the Asylum Act, victims of torture and/or serious violence in need of special procedural guarantees shall be exempted from the border procedure and from detention in the context of border procedures when the necessary support and conditions cannot be ensured within that context.[9]

 However, no standard operational procedures and tools allowing for the early and effective identification of survivors of torture and/or serious violence and their special procedural needs are in place.
-As such, asylum seekers who claim to be survivors of torture, rape, or other serious forms of psychological, physical or sexual violence are not specifically exempted from border procedures in practice, despite the lack of provision of special procedural guarantees at the border.
+As such, asylum applicants who claim to be survivors of torture, rape, or other serious forms of psychological, physical or sexual violence are not specifically exempted from border procedures in practice, despite the lack of provision of special procedural guarantees at the border.

 Exemption from the accelerated procedure